craig8196/math-help-queue/README.md

 1. Clone this repository.

 2. Install required Ruby Gems as found in the [Gemfile](Gemfile).
+Uncomment the `gem 'mysql2'` line to use mysql in the production version.

-3. Enter your mysql username, password, and host into the respective fields of the [DB Configuration File](config/database.yml).
-This is for production use only.
-Sqlite3 is used for development and testing.
+3. Sqlite3 is used for development and testing.
+For production enter your mysql username, password, and host into the respective fields of the [DB Configuration File](config/database.yml).

 4. Create the database by executing the following at the command line: